-The Company accounts for the Public Warrants (as defined in Note 4) and the Private Placement Warrants (collectively with the Public Warrants, the "Warrants") in accordance with the guidance contained in ASC 815 - 40, under which the Warrants do not meet the criteria for equity treatment and must be recorded as liabilities.
+The Company accounts for the Public Warrants (as defined in Note 4) and the Private Placement Warrants (collectively with the Public Warrants, the "Warrants") in accordance with the guidance contained in ASC 815-40, under which the Warrants do not meet the criteria for equity treatment and must be recorded as liabilities.
 Accordingly, the Company classifies the Warrants as liabilities at their fair value and adjusts the Warrants to fair value at each reporting period.
 This liability is subject to re-measurement at each balance sheet date until exercised, and any change in fair value is recognized in the statements of operations.
-For periods where no observable traded price was available, the Warrants from the Units, the Public Warrant quoted market price will be used as the fair value as of each relevant date.
+For periods where no observable traded price was available, the Warrants are valued using a binomial/lattice model.
+For periods subsequent to the detachment of the Public Warrants from the Units, the Public Warrant quoted market price will be used as the fair value as of each relevant date.